Eaten Alive (album)

-Eaten Alive is the sixteenth studio album by American R&B singer Diana Ross, released on September 24, 1985 by RCA Records in the United States, with EMI Records distributing elsewhere.
+Eaten Alive is the sixteenth studio album by American R&B singer Diana Ross, released on September 24, 1985, by RCA Records in the United States, with EMI Records distributing elsewhere.
 It was Ross' fifth of six albums released by the label during the decade.
-Primarily written and produced by Barry Gibb of the Bee Gees, with co-writing from his brothers Andy, Maurice, and Robin, the album also includes a contribution from Ross' friend Michael Jackson who co-wrote and performed on the title track.
+Primarily written and produced by Barry Gibb of the Bee Gees, with co-writing from his brothers Andy, Maurice, and Robin, the album also includes a contribution from Ross' friend Michael Jackson who co-wrote and performed (uncredited) on the title track.

-While Eaten Alive was deemed a commercial failure in the US, where it peaked at No. 45 on the US Billboard 200 and sold less than 300,000 US copies, it fared better internationally, entering the Top 10 in the Netherlands, Sweden, and Switzerland, while reaching No. 11 in Australia and on the UK Albums Chart.
-Eaten Alive produced the hit single "Chain Reaction", which topped the charts in the UK and Australia, as well as the singles "Eaten Alive" and "Experience".
+Eaten Alive was deemed a commercial failure in the US, where it peaked at No. 45 on the US Billboard 200 and sold around 300,000 copies, spending 20 weeks on the chart.
+It fared better internationally, entering the top 10 in the Netherlands, Sweden, Norway and Switzerland, whilst reaching number 11 in Australia and the UK.
+It also made the top 20 in Germany, Italy, Austria and Japan.

+Eaten Alive produced the singles "Eaten Alive", "Chain Reaction", and "Experience", the most successful of these being "Chain Reaction", which topped the charts in both the UK and Australia.
+In his biography of Ross, J. Randy Taraborrelli attributed the album's poor performance in the US to the release of the title track as its first single, rather than one of the other two songs.
+He noted that "Eaten Alive" was "like nothing else on the record", and with its "incomprehensible" lyrics, "set an unfair tone for the album with record buyers".

 Background

-Eaten Alive was primarily conceived by Bee Gees singer Barry Gibb, who had co-written and co-produced successful albums for Barbra Streisand, Dionne Warwick, and Kenny Rogers earlier that decade.
-Most of the tracks were co-written by Gibb and at least one of his other siblings Andy, Maurice, and Robin, though some were written by all members of the Bee Gees.
-The album was remastered and re-released on September 29, 2014 by Funky Town Grooves, with bonus material on a second CD.
+Eaten Alive was primarily conceived by Barry Gibb, who had co-written and co-produced successful albums for Barbra Streisand, Dionne Warwick, and Kenny Rogers earlier that decade.
+Most of the tracks were written by Gibb and at least one of his three brothers, as well as Albhy Galuten and Michael Jackson.
+"Chain Reaction" was written last to provide the album with an obvious single, and was intended to sound like a Motown song Ross might have recorded with The Supremes (although when first played to her, she rejected it for that reason).

+The album was remastered and re-released on September 29, 2014, by Funky Town Grooves, with bonus material on a second CD.
 This reissue was licensed from RCA, which owns rights to the album in the U.S. and Canada and is available in these countries (plus, through imports from Solid Records, also in Japan, even when actually Warner Music Group owns rights here).

 Critical reception

-In a contemporary review for AllMusic, critic Ron Wynn gave the album three stars out of five and wrote that "Diana Ross got a lot of mileage from this album, although it didn't duplicate the success she'd enjoyed with Swept Away.
+In a retrospective review for AllMusic, critic Ron Wynn gave the album three stars out of five and wrote that "Diana Ross got a lot of mileage from this album, although it didn't duplicate the success she'd enjoyed with Swept Away.
 The title track was a Top Ten R&B hit, thanks in part to Michael Jackson's presence on background vocals, and another single also made the charts.
 Ross wasn't the powerhouse she was in the 1970s, but she was still doing well enough to keep making records."